ToucanToco/toucan-connectors/README.md

 pip install -e .
 ```

-We are using the `setuptools` construct `extra_requires` to define each connectors dependencies separately.
-For example to install the MySQL connector dependencies :
+We are using the `setuptools` construct `extra_requires` to define each connector's dependencies separately.
+For example to install the MySQL connector dependencies:

 ```bash
 pip install -e ".[mysql]"
 ```

 There is a shortcut called `all` to install all the dependencies for all the connectors.
-I do not recommend that you use this as a contributor to this package, but if you do, use the section bellow to install the necessary system packages.
+I do not recommend that you use this as a contributor to this package, but if you do, use the section below to install the necessary system packages.

 ```bash
 pip install -e ".[all]"